Director of Finance and Operations

-How do I qualify for Apogee scholarship funds?
+How do I qualify for Georgia GOAL Scholarship Funds?

-Beyond the internal requirements of Apogee’s partner schools, scholarship applicants must also meet the following requirements as defined in HB 283:
+Beyond the internal requirements of Georgia GOAL partner schools, scholarship applicants must also meet the following requirements as defined in HB 283:

 - Eligible to enroll in a public Pre-K, Kindergarten, or 1st Grade or …